dogweather/forkful/content/en/haskell/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?
-Working with TOML involves parsing and generating TOML (Tom's Obvious, Minimal Language) data with Haskell.
-Programmers do it to easily manage configuration files or data interchange with strong type guarantees and minimal syntax fuss.

 ## How to:
 First, ensure you have a TOML parsing library.
 For Haskell, `htoml` is a popular choice.
 You'll need to add it to your project's dependencies.